 Not every game is eligible to be requested to be rescheduled.
-Please refer to the Game Reschedule Policy for all available reasons to request reschedules, important dates, and the process to do so.
+Please refer to the Game Reschedule Policy for all available reasons to request reschedules, important dates and deadlines, and the processes to do so.

 What is Draft Schedule Week?

-Following the release of the initial league schedule there is a 7 day "draft schedule" period when certain reschedule requests can be made based on the initial schedule.
-Please refer to the Game Reschedule Policy for a list of games which can be requested to be rescheduled during the draft week period.
+Following the release of the initial league schedule for District Competitive, Development, and Recreational teams there is a 7 day "draft schedule" period when certain reschedule requests can be made based on the initial schedule.
+Please refer to the District Game Reschedule Policy for a list of games which can be requested to be rescheduled during the draft week period.

 What is a Team Choice reschedule request and how do I use it?

+Team Choice reschedule requests are only available to District Competitive, Grassroots, and Recreational teams.
+They are not available to Regional teams.
 Your Team Choice reschedule request is a the only reschedule request that is not made by e-mail.
-The Team Choice request is made throught the website using the Reschedule option on your My Team Page.
+The Team Choice request is made through the website using the Reschedule option on your My Team Page.
 This request is essentially a freebie that can be used on any game of the season not already covered by the Game Reschedule Policy.

 I made a Team Choice reschedule request through the website, how do I know if it was approved?

 Team Choice Reschedule Requests are automatically approved.
-The opposing team will receive a notification email that the request has been made and you shoud immediately engage them to being the reschedule proccess.
+The opposing team will receive a notification email that the request has been made and you should immediately engage them to being the reschedule process.

 I received a website-generated email that says my opponent requested to reschedule a game, what does this mean?